apache/apisix-go-plugin-runner/README.md

 Currently, Go Plugin Runner is provided as a library.
 This is because the convention of Go is to compile all the code into an executable file.

-Although there is a mechanism for Go Plugin to compile the plugin code into a dynamic link library and then load it into the body.
+Although there is a mechanism for Go Plugin to compile the plugin code into a dynamic link library and then load it into the binary.
 But as far as experience is concerned, there are still some imperfections that are not so simple and direct to use.

 The structure of the apache/apisix-go-plugin-runner repository on GitHub is as follows: